MEDIGAP PLANS AND CANCER

 HOW CAN MEDIGAP PLANS HELP?

-With Medigap, you don’t have to worry about unexpected medical expenses.
+With Medigap, you will have additional protection from unexpected medical expenses.
 Many Medigap plans offer quality coverage that can save you money financially.
 With the right plan, you can even receive up to 100% coverage for many services.

 Keep in mind that it doesn’t matter when you received your cancer diagnosis.
 If you apply for Medigap coverage during the Medigap Open Enrollment period, you cannot be denied based on a pre-existing condition.